ethical-haquer/Galaxy-Flasher/README.md

 ## Usage

 Galaxy Flasher's layout is similar to Odin.
 In the upper-right there are four buttons: "Log", "Options", "Pit", and "Settings".
 Clicking these buttons will change what "tab" you are viewing.
 All four tabs are described [here](https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#tabs).
 On the right side you will see five rows that each have a button and an entry.
 That is where you can [select files](https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#selecting-files).
 For how to flash files, [look here](https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#flashing-files).
+The entry above the file selection buttons/entries is the [Command Entry](https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#command-entry).

 ### Tabs